TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/PhpClassExtension/WhichClasses/Index.rst

 """""""""""""""""""""""""""""""""""""""""""""""""

-Say you wish to add a little section with help text in the bottom of the “New” dialog:
+Say you wish to add a little section with help text in the bottom of the "New" dialog:

 |img-16| So this is what you do:

 #.
-Find out that the script in question is “typo3/db\_new.php” (right-
+Find out that the script in question is "typo3/db\_new.php" (right-
-   click frame, select “Properties” and look at URL...:-)
+   click frame, select "Properties" and look at URL...:-)

 #.
 Then examine the scripts for its classes and methods.
 In this case
-   you'll find two classes in the file; “localPageTree” (extends t3lib\_pageTree) and “SC\_db\_new”.
-The class “SC\_db\_new” is the so called “Script Class” - this will hold the code specifically for this script.You also find that the only code executed in the global scope is this:
+   you'll find two classes in the file; "localPageTree" (extends t3lib\_pageTree) and "SC\_db\_new".
+The class "SC\_db\_new" is the so called "Script Class" - this will hold the code specifically for this script.You also find that the only code executed in the global scope is this:

    ::

          $SOBE = t3lib_div::makeInstance('SC_db_new');
          $SOBE->init();
          $SOBE->main();